 - Refrigerate hummus in an airtight container up to five days.

 - Serve chilled garnished with drizzled olive oil, diced roasted red peppers, chickpeas, and paprika.

-- Add 1 1/4 cups DRIED CHICKPEAS + enough WATER to cover the them by 1″ + 1/4 tsp SALT to the Instant Pot.
+- Add 1 cup DRIED CHICKPEAS + 4 cups WATER + 1/4 tsp SALT to the Instant Pot.

 - Close the lid, set pressure valve to “sealing”.

 - Pressure cook on HIGH for 30 minutes followed by a 10-minute natural pressure release.

 - Safely release excess steam (if any) by carefully turning pressure release valve to “venting".